mihocsaszilard/pokedex-bootstrap/README.md

 touch interactions.
 * The app may allow searching for items (e.g., searching for Pokémon).
 * The app must not throw any errors when being used.
-* The app should be deployed to a publicly accessible platform like GitHub Pages (you can review how to do this in Intro to Frontend Development's Exercise 10: Code Quality, Testing, & Web Hosting).
+* The app should be deployed to a publicly accessible platform like GitHub Pages.
 * The app must work in Chrome, Firefox, Safari, Edge, and Internet Explorer 11.

 #### Nice to have: